LielVaknin/OOP-Project-Pokemon-Game/README.md

 ---
 ## Graph implementation

- There is api package and 5 classes in it which each class implements a given interface.
+ There is an api package and 5 classes in it which each class implements a given interface.

 * NodeData class implements the node_data interface.
 It represents the set of operations applicable on a node in a directed weighted graph.